Rugby injury breakthrough? simple screen may predict player risk

 Summary

-This study looked at whether a tool called the Functional Movement Screen™ (FMS™) can help predict injuries in amateur rugby players.
+This study looked at whether the Functional Movement Screen™ (FMS™) can predict injuries in amateur rugby players.
 Twenty healthy adult players from Normandy were tested at the start and end of the season, and their injuries were tracked.
-The goal was to see if a lower FMS™ score (indicating movement problems) is linked to a higher chance of getting injured, which could help coaches and trainers prevent injuries.
+The goal was to see if a low FMS™ score correlates with more injuries, which could help coaches and trainers prevent harm.

 Get updates